 Trips To be honest, at the start of this course the idea of frequent field trips was daunting to me.
 I hadn’t done a geography GCSE or A-level, so I had little experience of trekking up hills in the pouring rain.
 I didn’t believe I had the desire (or the stamina) to do so.
 But … Continue reading Reasons to be Cheerful: Environment and Geography

 York is one of the best places to study Archaeology.
-There’s so much much history right on your doorstep and the course itself is nuanced and fun.
-However you’ve probably heard all of this before so instead of repeating myself (even though it really is great!)
-I caught up with three first year Archaeology students … Continue reading 3 Things to Look Forward to as an Archaeology Student
+There’s so much history right on your doorstep and the course itself is nuanced and fun.
+However, you’ve probably heard all of this before so instead of repeating myself (even though it really is great!)
+I caught up with three first year Archaeology students in … Continue reading 3 Things to Look Forward to as an Archaeology Student

 Hi there!
 I’m Aneeska, a second year History of Art undergrad.
 I chose York because of the welcoming nature of the department on the open day.
 I have really enjoyed my time in York so far, and the support and great opportunities on offer from the department has really made my experience!

 Hello, I’m Lottie and I study biology at York.
 There are many reasons why I’m pleased that I chose to study at York.
 Since arriving, lecturers and the course content have helped me enjoy biology and question the world around us.
 At York, there is a diverse amount of research within different areas of biology, … Continue reading Studying biology at York : what to look forward to

 At the very beginning of your life, when you were just learning how to tie your shoes and how the sun is something the planet orbits around, life was like a puzzle which you were slowly piecing together.
 As you get older, the puzzle seems more complete and you figure that you know enough about … Continue reading An insight into the life of a biology student